forfudan/MojoMiji/src/miji/advanced/lifetimes.md

     )
 ```

-The code is very similar to the previous example, except that we take out the if-statement into a separate function `shorter()`.
-The function takes two strings as input, and returns a pointer to the shorter one.
+The code is very similar to the previous example where a reference is returned, but this time we return a pointer instead.

 One thing that worth noting is that the return type of the function is `Pointer[String, __origin_of(word1, word2)]`, which means that the returned pointer will point to either argument `word1` or `word2`.
 Therefore, the lifetime of the returned pointer shall not be longer than the lifetime of the arguments `word1` and `word2`.